nicolepingar/readme_generator_node/README1.md

       npm test

   ## Questions
-  If you have any questions about the repository, open an issue or contact me directly at test2@test.com.
-You can find more of my work at nicolepingar.
+  If you have any questions about the repository, open an issue or contact me directly at nicolepingar@gmail.com.
+You can find more of my work at [nicolepingar](https://github.com/nicolepingar).